• Skip to primary navigation

 Picture of ingredients in gluten-free matzo ball soup mix

-Daniel Gritzer at Serious Eats experimented with a variety of ways to make matzo balls, and he tested a variety of techniques to see what netted the best matzo balls.
-He found that a little baking powder goes a long way in fluffing up those matzo balls.
+Daniel Gritzer at Serious Eats experimented with various ways to make matzo balls, and he tested various techniques to see what netted the best matzo balls.
+He found that baking powder goes a long way in fluffing up those matzo balls.

 You might be wondering, is baking powder even Kosher for Passover?
 This article in the New York Times will set your mind at ease.
-According to prominent, orthodox rabbis, prohibition against leavening bread is different than the prohibition against the use of leavening agents such as baking powder and baking soda.
+According to prominent, orthodox rabbis, the prohibition against leavening bread differs from the prohibition against using leavening agents such as baking powder and baking soda.

-Perhaps the most observant Jews won’t touch my matzo balls, but for my family, and for most Jewish families across the U.S., a little baking powder enables us to enjoy this meaningful ritual in a delicious way.
+Perhaps the most observant Jews won’t touch my matzo balls.
+Still, for my family and most Jewish families across the U.S., baking powder enables us to enjoy this meaningful ritual deliciously.

 How to Make Chicken Broth